-All Christians and Jews believe in the Holy Spirit.
-There is one key difference.
-In the languages of Jesus, Hebrew and Aramaic, Rúach (spirit) and Rúach Hakodesh (spirit the-holy) are feminine nouns.
-But, Jesus does not suggest the Holy Spirit is a woman, for she has no physical body.
-Our perfect Mother, or ‘Great Mother’ (Ima) in Judaism, is the nurturing, manifesting, feminine aspect of God.
+Both Christians and Jews believe in the Holy Spirit.
+With one key difference.
+In the languages Jesus used, Hebrew and Aramaic, Rúach (spirit) and Rúach Hakodesh (spirit-the-holy) are feminine nouns.
+But Jesus does not suggest the Holy Spirit is a woman, for she has no body.
+Instead, my perfect Mother, or “Ima” (Hebrew for “Great Mother”) is the nurturing, manifesting, feminine aspect of God.

-The context of God as Father and Mother dates back at least 3,000 years.
-It is the fundamental nature of Judaeo-Christian belief systems.
-In fact, Mother appears in the third sentence of the Bible.
-At Genesis 1:2, when the Spirit of God hovers over the “waters,” the Orthodox Jewish Bible uses the feminine And the earth was tohu vavohu (without form, and void); and darkness was upon the face of the deep.
-And the Ruach Elohim was hovering upon the face of the waters.Rúach Elohim.
-The Holy Spirit was so important to the ancient high priests that our perfect Mother was introduced first, before God utters the words, “let there be light.”
+Dating back more than 3,000 years, the image of God as both Father and Mother remains the cornerstone of the Judaeo-Christian belief system.
+Indeed the image of the motherly Holy Spirit was vitally important to the ancient Jews.
+How do we know this?
+Mother is the first figure in the Bible.
+At Genesis 1:2, where the Spirit of God hovers over the waters, the Orthodox Jewish Bible still uses the feminine: And the earth was tohu vavohu (without form, and void); and darkness was upon the face of the deep.
+And the Rúach Elohim was hovering upon the face of the waters.Rúach Elohim.

-Before Rome adopted Christianity, the complete texts of the Bible were written in Greek.
-Rúach, the Hebrew term for feminine spirit, was replaced with Pneuma, which is neuter (neither male nor female).
-Around 380 CE, in the first Latin Bible the Roman Church translated Pneuma to masculine Spiritus.
-These gradual shifts in the gender of the Spirit of God have made it nearly impossible to locate Mother in today’s Christian Bible.
+Before the Bible texts came to Rome, the feminine Rúach was replaced with Pneuma, a Greek noun which carries no gender.
+Then, in the first Latin Bible (Vulgate, c.
+384 CE), the Roman Catholic Church replaced Pneuma with the masculine Spiritus.
+In short, these major gender shifts in the person of the Holy Spirit have made it next to impossible to locate our loving Mother in today’s western Christian bibles.

-The Seven Gifts of the Holy Spirit show the importance of the divine feminine in biblical theology.
-Here, the Hebrew term for wisdom (and the other six gifts) is attributed to our Mother, Rúach Hakodesh, at And the Ruach Hakodesh of Hashem shall rest upon Him, the Ruach of Chochmah (wisdom) and Binah (understanding), the Ruach of Etzah (Counsel) and Gevurah (might), the Ruach of Da’as (knowledge) and of the Yir’at Hashem (fear of God)...Isaiah 11:2-3.
-Because Luke 7 also references “wisdom,” Luke’s gospel yields a brief glimpse of Mother through Christ’s eyes.
-Here, Jesus proclaims wisdom–chochmah–as his perfect Mother.
-And yours, and mine.
+In the Old Testament we find Mother in the Seven Gifts of the Holy Spirit.
+Here the Hebrew term for wisdom (and also the other six gifts) is attributed to our Mother, Rúach Hakodesh, at And the Ruach Hakodesh of Hashem shall rest upon Him, the Ruach of Chochmah (wisdom) and Binah (understanding), the Ruach of Etzah (Counsel) and Gevurah (might), the Ruach of Da’as (knowledge) and of the Yir’at Hashem (fear of God)...Isaiah 11:2-3.

 “The Son of Man came eating and drinking, and you say, ‘Here is a glutton and a drunkard, a friend of tax collectors and sinners.’
 But wisdom is proved right by all her children.”